 So, what should you include in a quote?

-Something that can take a considerable amount of time and effort is removing waste.
-So, if you’re going to be providing this service, include it in your quote.
+Removing waste can take a considerable amount of time and effort.
+So, if you’re providing this service, include it in your quote.

 You can inform your customers when they can expect you to begin and complete work on the quote.
 Note that this is just an estimate and is subject to change.
-Unexpected circumstances can cause jobs to run over schedule, whether that’s parts not being available or the good old British weather.
+Unexpected circumstances can cause jobs to run over schedule, whether parts are unavailable or the good old British weather gets in the way.

-Provide customers with the date/dates on which you require payment and how you expect them to pay.
-This could be in one lump sum or through several smaller payments throughout the project.
+Provide customers with the date/dates you require payment and how you expect them to pay.
+This could be in one lump sum or several smaller amounts throughout the project.
 For example, do you accept payment via bank transfer only, or do you accept cash and cheques?

 Not something you may first think of when it comes to quoting for a job, and even if you include this in overall parts & labour, it’s worth considering parking costs.
 A lot of the time, you’ll be able to park at a property or site free of charge.
 However, other times, you won’t be so lucky, and you’ll be required to pay for parking.